Nonlinear2/mnist-x86/README.md

 MNIST-x86 is a small x86 nasm assembly project that opens a window and runs a two layer neural network for digit recognition.
 The project uses the Windows API, and doesn't have any other dependencies.

-As assembly is not portable, only a Windows operating system is supported.
-You can find an assembled binary file in the release section.
+Assembly is not portable, so Windows is the only supported operating system. *You can find an assembled binary file in the release section.*

 ## Assemble and link the project yourself
 First assemble the three source files: